 Limit caffeine and sugar intake the day of the performance.
 Eat a sensible meal a few hours before you are to perform so that you have energy and don't get hungry.
-A low-fat meal including complex carbohydrates -- whole-grain pasta, pizza, or a bean and rice burrito -- is a good choice.
+A low-fat meal including complex carbohydrates -- whole-grain pasta, lentil soup, yogurt, or a bean and rice burrito -- is a good choice.

 Shift the focus off of yourself and your fear to the enjoyment you are providing to the spectators.
 Close your eyes and imagine the audience laughing and cheering, and you feeling good.